lorenzo-stoakes/linux-vm-notes/funcs/page-table-flag-funcs.md

 `int pmd_huge(pmd_t pmd)`

-[pmd_huge()][pmd_huge] determines whether the specified PMD entry is marked huge in the context of [hugetlb][hugetlb], i.e. whether the PTE page it refers to is huge under the `hugetlb` scheme.
+[pmd_huge()][pmd_huge] determines whether the specified PMD entry is marked huge (2MiB on x86-64) in the context of [hugetlb][hugetlb], i.e. whether it points at a huge physical page rather than an ordinary PTE page, under the `hugetlb` scheme.

 This function determines whether the specified PMD entry is non-empty and either not marked present or marked present and has the `_PAGE_PSE` (i.e. huge page)